 When I was first diagnosed with fibromyalgia and chronic pain, the first part of the treatment path my doctor assigned to me was taking a pain management class.
-She said to start treating chronic pain, I need to know how to understand chronic pain and how the body processes pain.
+She said to start treating chronic pain, I need to know how to understand it.
+And she’s right.
+Here’s how to understand chronic pain.

 The pain management class was an emotional deal for me.
 The instructor was a psychologist specialized in veterans with chronic pain.
 She explained how the body receives chronic pain physically and how the pain is resonated physically, emotionally, and mentally throughout the body.
 The effects pain can have on a body is not always visible, making it difficult for the people living with chronic pain, and their loved ones, how to understand chronic pain and its profound and damaging effects.